 As you get stronger, you have three options regarding how to progress:

-- First, you can lift the same number of sets and reps and just increase your weight.
-For example, if after a couple weeks of lifting, you can easily do three sets of 10 reps lifting 10-pound dumbbells, then pick up 15-pounders and do the same program, and then repeat this process.
+For example, if after a couple weeks of lifting, you can easily do three sets of 10 reps with 10-pound dumbbells, then pick up 15-pounders and do the same program, and then repeat this process.

-- A second option is to increase sets and decrease reps, such as four sets of six reps.
+In this case, your workout structure would change from three sets of 10 reps to, say, four sets of six reps.
 You would choose this option if you want to make big jump in weight, let’s say from 10 to 20 pounds, since you may not be able to lift 20 pounds more than six times.
 Also, the heavier your weight, the more rest you need between sets in order for your muscles to recover.

 If you’re working out in your home gym and don’t have multiple weights to choose from, you can still progress in a few different ways.
 First, changing how you’re gripping the weight will engage different muscles.
 You can also change the pace in which you lift, such as slowing down the eccentric phase of the exercise (i.e. when you lower the dumbbell in a bicep curl).
 Lastly, you can decrease the amount of time you rest in between sets.

 To keep your workouts progressing in the right direction, it’s important to be clear about your goal.
-Here are recommendations for building muscle strength, endurance, and size, according to the Essentials of Strength Training and Conditioning, 4th Edition.
+Here are recommendations for building muscle strength, endurance, and size.

 If you want to increase your muscle strength, you’ll want to perform low repetition sets in which you’re lifting a weight that’s close to your one rep max (1RM), which is the most you can possibly lift in a given exercise with good form.
 For example, you might perform two to six sets of six or fewer reps, lifting a weight that is 85 percent or more of your IRM, with two to five minutes of rest between sets.
 If you’re able to lift seven or more reps, then you need to increase your weight.